 Cloud hosting is one of the newer hosting services available.
 The big difference between cloud hosting and other hosting types is that you can access your website's files remotely.
 If you lose access to your computer, your website stays up and running.
 There are different types of cloud hosting.
 Some providers host your website's files on their servers and provide access to those files.
 Other providers host your website on their servers.
 The difference between the two is that your website doesn't go down with the first option unless the provider's servers go down.
 With the second option, if your provider experiences an outage, your website goes down too.

 Hosting is an essential part of owning a website.
 If you're not careful, you could spend more money on hosting than you spent on creating your website.
 It's essential to research and select a hosting company that meets your needs.
-You'll also want to ensure you're getting the best deal possible.
-Check out reviews of hosting providers and read through their terms of service to ensure they're a good fit for your website.
 You want your hosting company to do more than keep your website online.
 You want them to help your site — and your business — succeed.